senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 :thinking: This step installs a PostgreSQL database container.
 It is not a production-ready database and is only used for demonstration purposes.
-It also is a **limiting** factor in the speed at which Senzing can operate.
+The choice of databases is a **limiting** factor in the speed at which Senzing can operate.
+This database choice is _at least_ an order of magnitude slower than a production database.

 In a production environment,
 a separate PostgreSQL database would be provisioned and maintained.
 The `helm-values/*.yaml` files would then be updated to have the `SENZING_DATABASE_URL` point to the production database.

-The
+For this demonstration, the
 [binami/postgresql Helm Chart](https://github.com/bitnami/charts/tree/master/bitnami/postgresql)
 provisions an instance of the
 [bitnami/postgresql Docker image](https://hub.docker.com/r/bitnami/postgresql).